Multi-Element Wingtip System

 A Scalable Aerodynamic Platform

-TRINITAIR is not conceived as a single configuration but as a scalable aerodynamic platform.
+TRINITAIR is not a single product.

-Future variants may include
+Future variants may include:

 Optimized for regional aircraft and smaller platforms.